SpektraSystems/CIE-Azure-Migration/Hands-on lab/HOL step-by-step - CIE - Azure Migration.md

   Please ensure to take the values assigned to your deployment.

-### Task 2: Login to Azure Portal and Verify access to the Subscription
+### Task 2: Login to azure portal and verify access to the subscription

 In this task, you will log into the **Azure Portal** using your Azure credentials and you will verify the type of role you are assigned in this Subscription.
 1. **Navigate** to https://portal.azure.com and login (from the previous step).